jimyoon/farm_gw_sensitivity/README.md

 Code for Executing the processing and analysis steps in "Reproduce my Experiment" provided in the `workflow` folder on this meta-repository.
 Yoon, J., Ferencz, S., and Thurber, T. (2025).
 Name for Code Repo (Version X.X).
 Zenodo.
 DOI

 ## Contributing Modeling Software
--Standard Python Packages along with the Pyomo package (https://www.pyomo.org/).
+- Standard Python Packages along with the Pyomo package (https://www.pyomo.org/).
 Pyomo is a Python-based, open-source optimization modeling language.
--IPOPT (https://coin-or.github.io/Ipopt/).
+- IPOPT (https://coin-or.github.io/Ipopt/).
 Ipopt (Interior Point Optimizer) is an open source software package for large-scale nonlinear optimization.
--QGIS (https://qgis.org/) is open-source software for geospatial processing and visualization.
+- QGIS (https://qgis.org/) is open-source software for geospatial processing and visualization.
--Superwell V1.1 (https://zenodo.org/records/14583794).
+- Superwell V1.1 (https://zenodo.org/records/14583794).
 Modified version of the Supwerwell V1.1 Python code is used to generate the groundwater cost curves.

 ## Recreate my experiment
 # creating the environment: